themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.1.3 - XX/XX/2017 =

+* Fixed: Elements with nested sortable options - like Tabs, Toggles, Google Maps, etc - not saving properly after initially being dragged from one section to another.
-* Fixed: "Custom CSS" option for custom layout or template not outputting when site is using footer template, as well.
+* Fixed: "Custom CSS" option for custom layout or template not outputting when site is using footer template sync.

 = 2.1.2 - 03/06/2017 =